dib-lab/genome-grist/README.md

 * [Illumina metagenome from Shakya et al., 2014](https://ctb.github.io/2020-grist-examples/reports/report-SRR606249.html)) [(ref)](https://pubmed.ncbi.nlm.nih.gov/23387867/)
 * [sample 1 from Hu et al., 2016 (oil well metagenome)](https://ctb.github.io/2020-grist-examples/reports/report-SRR1976948.html) [(ref)](https://mbio.asm.org/content/7/1/e01669-15)

+## Compute requirements

+You'll need enough disk space to store about 5 copies of your raw metagenome.

+The peak memory requirement is in the k-mer trimming and sourmash gather steps.
+You'll probably want between 30 and 60 GB of RAM for those, although for smaller or less diverse metagenomes, you will use a lot less.

 ## Full set of top-level `process` targets

 - download_reads